sinsunsan/sinsunsan.github.io/_posts/2016-12-15-angular2-form-cheatsheet.md

 #### The Ng-model accept two-way or one-way binding

 With angular 1 forms, we had the case that the changes in the form get reflected instantly in the rest of the page.
 As 2 way binding was the default.
 This could not be always intended.
-In angular 2, you have the choice.
+In angular 2, you have the choic :

-* [(ngModel)] : to have the form state reflected back in real time (two way binding)
+* **[(ngModel)]** : to have the form state reflected back in real time (two way binding)
-* [ngModel] : to have the form data just initialised and actualised programatically when the form is submited and when the api call is successful. (one way binding)
+* **[ngModel]** : to have the form data just initialised and actualised programatically when the form is submited and when the api call is successful. (one way binding)

 ### 2 way to build forms : template driven and model driven